STiXzoOR/dotfiles_old/README.md

 - Minimize windows into their application’s icon
 - Enable spring loading for all Dock items
 - Show indicator lights for open applications in the Dock
-- Don’t animate opening applications from the Dock
 - Speed up Mission Control animations
 - Don’t group windows by application in Mission Control
 - Disable Dashboard